Let me recognize the problem so it can be solved.

 Lesson 79 asks us to get clear on what the problem is.
 This is important.
 We have to see the problem in order to see the solution.
 Nothing happens if we can’t muster the willingness to look at what’s going on.
 We need that clarity and that certainty.
 We need to be able to say, okay, this is the problem.

-But then one day – maybe practicing lesson 79 – I don’t do that.
+But then one day – maybe practicing the daily lesson – I don’t do that.
 Instead of judging the confusion, I just let it be.
 I say yes, I am confused about what it means to be separated.
 I let it be.
 I don’t fight it.
-And then it’s just there sort of.
-I’m not trying to fix it, or hide it, or project it, or do anything with it.
-I am seeing the problem where it is: in my mind.
-It’s not your problem.
-It’s not the world’s problem.
-It’s here in my thoughts.
+Then it’s just there.
+I’m not trying to fix it or hide it.
+I’m owning it by not projecting it.